intersystems-community/vscode-objectscript/docs/ServerSide.md

    - The value following `/` specifies the name of the server.
    - The value following `:` specifies the namespace (lowercase).

 The string `isfs` which appears in the **uri** for folders configured for server-side editing is an abbreviation created by InterSystems which stands for **InterSystems File Service**.
-It implements the VS Code [FileSystemProvider API](https://code.visualstudio.com/api/references/vscode-api#FileSystemProvider), which let's you make any remote location look like a local one.
-It works well for making artefacts in an InterSystems IRIS database namespace look like local files.
+It implements the VS Code [FileSystemProvider API](https://code.visualstudio.com/api/references/vscode-api#FileSystemProvider), which lets you make any remote location look like a local one.
+It works well for making artefacts in an InterSystems IRIS namespace look like local files.

 To add more root folders to your workspace, giving you access to code in a different namespace, or on a different server, use the context menu on your existing root folder to invoke the `Add Server Namespace to Workspace...` command.
 This command is also available on the Command Palette.